mohitkrs848/Angular.CSharp.Training/Angular.CSharp.Training/ReadMe.txt

 we can utilise b2c (better approach) - for social identity provider

 seq for database logging (for audit trail) but requires hosting on server

+Business layer will be hided to logic layer - need to implement concrete class (Automapper)

+Task for weekend: Shivansh
+- Logout after apopup and delete employee/project after popup
+- Employees table (project Id) is coming inplace of that we need project name
+- right up corner there should be the User name and also a small point for showing if user is admin or not
+- my dashboard should show trends by default
+- Dynamic filtering on Add employees ( like a Software engineer should be from Enginerring department only)

+Mohit:
+- Backend microservice structure
+- synronized methods
+- Dashboard updation with dynamic x,y parameters
+- logs store in databases